GroupOfRobots/HeROS-with-coordinator/README.md

 # HeROS - test scenario

 ## Description
-The goal of the project is to develop methods of cooperation between manipulators and mobile robots using the ROS 2 framework.
-MiniRyś mobile robot transports objects between two Dobot Magician manipulators - one of them loads the object onto the robot and the other takes the object off at the unloading point.
+The goal of this project is to develop methods of cooperation between manipulators and mobile robots using the ROS 2 framework.
+MiniRyś mobile robot transports objects between two Dobot Magician manipulators - one of them loads the object onto the mobile robot and the other takes the object off at the unloading point.
 In this case, the multi-robot system (MRS) has a central architecture - a finite state machine was used to allocate tasks to the robots

 As part of the project, we used YASMIN.
 It is a project focused on implementing robot behaviors using Finite State Machines (FSM).
 It is available for ROS 2, Python and C++.
 For more information, see:
 * [**YASMIN GitHub repository**](https://github.com/uleroboticsgroup/yasmin)